-Steve Selengut developed the Market Cycle Investment Management (MCIM) methodology for managed asset allocation in the 1970s.
-The process combines risk minimization, base income generation, and disciplined trading strategies while focusing on the highest quality individual securities in the market place.
+The Market Cycle Investment Management (MCIM) methodology was developed in the 1970s by private investor Steve Selengut.
+The process combines risk minimization, base income generation, and disciplined trading strategies while focusing on the highest quality companies, in terms of fundamentals.

-Regardless of direction, all cyclical movements should be excellent investment opportunities for MCIM navigators.
-The program uses a methodology that befriends market and interest rate cycles, with volatility friendly strategies that logically could produce:
+Regardless of direction, all cyclical movements should be excellent investment opportunities for retirement focused investors.
+MCIM "Life Cycle" portfolios befriend market, economic, and interest rate cycles using volatility friendly strategies that logically could produce:

-- Moves to cash before corrections take over from rallies because profit-taking disciplines kick in for each individual security as they rise between 7% and 10% above their cost basis.
-At the same time, buying guidelines prohibit the purchase of equities that are not IGVSI stocks down at least 20% from their 52 week highs.
-These two processes should produce high "smart cash" levels during rallies.
+Moves to cash before corrections take over from stock market rallies: Profit taking disciplines kick in as securities rise 7% to 10% above their cost basis.
+At the same time, buying guidelines preclude purchase of IGVSI equities that are not down at least 20% from their 52-week highs.
+These disciplines produce high equity allocation "Smart Cash" levels during significant rallies.

 Peak to Trough to Peak Analysis Around the Financial Crisis

-- Annual growth of realized "base income" in all portfolios because cost based asset allocation dictates that either 30%, 50%, or 70% of every realized dollar of income will be reinvested as soon as practical in income-purpose securities.
+Annual growth of realized "base income" in all portfolios: Cost based asset allocation dictates that at lease 30%, 50%, or 80% of all realized income will be reinvested as soon as practical in income-purpose securities.

-- No major disappearing "unrealized" profits because of a strict selling discipline.
+No major disappearing "unrealized" profits because of strict profit-taking rules and manager discipline.

-- Reduction of analysis paralysis, appreciation of both rallies and corrections, and love of market volatility.
-Just because!
+Reduction of analysis paralysis, appreciation of both rallies and corrections, and love of market volatility.

-The past twelve years or so have included two major market cycles and one significant economic crisis.
-Study the methodology to see how well the Market Cycle Investment Management process just had to do during this interesting segment of financial history.
+The past fifteen years have included two major market cycles and one significant economic crisis.
+Study the methodology to see how well the MCIM "Life Cycle" approach might just have worked for you and your clients during this interesting segment of financial history.

 Peak to Trough to Peak Analysis From Before the Financial Crisis 'Till Now

-All investors should become familiar with the Market Cycle Investment Management methodology and the strategies it employs to keep portfolios on track from start up to retirement.
+All investors should become familiar with the Market Cycle Investment Management methodology and the strategies it employs to keep portfolios on the right track from start up into retirement.